INTI-CMNB/KiDiff/README.md

 For SCHs the process is similar, but using KiAuto.
 Note that one schematic is compared at a time.
 The `--all_pages` option allows comparing multiple pages.
 In this case adding or removing pages is only supported when the `rsvg-convert` tool is available.
 Also note that this can't be done by the git plug-in because git extracts only the file you want to compare.
 Consult the advanced use explanation.

 The default resolution for the images is 150 DPI.
-It can be increased for better images, at the cost of (exponetially) longer execution times.
+It can be increased for better images, at the cost of (exponentially) longer execution times.
 You can provide a smaller resolution for faster processing.
 For high resolution you could need to configure the ImageMagick limits.
 Consult the 'identify -list resource' command.